 SelfDecode not only helps you identify your genetic health predispositions, but their wellness reports also include personalized recommendations to counteract specific problematic genetic variants, giving you the best in precision medicine.

-SelfDecode has also recently released a new updated version of wellness reports which use predictive algorithms to analyze around 35 million genetic variants (~1 million per wellness report), giving you the most accurate health data based on your genetics.
+SelfDecode uses predictive algorithms to analyze around 83 million genetic variants (up to 1 million+ per wellness report), giving you the most accurate health & ancestry data based on your genetics.

 Trustpilot – 4.1 of 5 stars